daquilino/Flashcard-Generator/README.md

    **Back** - "George Washington"

-- Cloze-Deleted flashcards have three properties, full text (answer), and partial text (question), which is created from the full text with the 'cloze-deletion' term(s) removed.
+- Cloze-Deleted flashcards have three parts, full text (answer), partial text (question), and 'cloze-deletion' term(s) which when removed from the full text create the partial text.

    **Full Text** - "George Washington was the first president of the United States."

-   **Cloze Deletion** - Words to remove "George Washington":
+   **Cloze Deletion** - Word(s) to remove "George Washington":

    **Partial Text** - "... was the first president of the United States."